MalcolmorianVII/Core-Bioinfo/README.md

 Check out into the test_mode branch and use the following commands:
-* Getting the todolist.In the test mode projects will have to be added in the database so first run `run_test_02.sh` to add projects to the database.
-`nextflow run main_pipeline.nf -entry GENERATE_TODO_LIST -c test_nextflow.config --mode test`
+* Getting the todolist.In the test mode projects will have to be added in the database so first run `run_test_02.sh` to add projects to the database.Then run `nextflow run main_pipeline.nf -entry GENERATE_TODO_LIST -c test_nextflow.config --mode test`

-* Processing the sequencing data
+* To process the sequencing data run
 `nextflow run main_pipeline.nf -entry PROCESS_SEQ_DATA -c test_nextflow.config --mode test`

-* Combine the sequencing data with the sample information `nextflow run main_pipeline.nf -entry ADD_SEQ_DATA -c test_nextflow.config --mode test`
+* To combine the sequencing data with the sample information run `nextflow run main_pipeline.nf -entry ADD_SEQ_DATA -c test_nextflow.config --mode test`